RomiC/ya-disk/README.md

 ## Examples

-You may find samle of the real usage in the example folder.
+You may find examples of the real usage in the `examples` folder.
 You should obtain the API key first.
 Now you can run any example with API key passed as env-variable:

 ```sh
 API_TOKEN=[token] node examples/upload-remote-file.js
 ```

 Beware that examples work in nodejs >= 16.x.